RoodrigoRoot/flat-backend-test/README.md

 API Rest to get data from a repository, in this case we are going to retrive: Authors, Commits, Branches and Pull Request, using [GitHub Rst API v3](https://docs.github.com/en/rest)

+To see a full list of the API methods and endpoints please refere to the API Documentation here.

 ## Objectives

 This project proposes a solution based on Api Rest based on this interview [Flat Digital Backend Interview](https://github.com/FlatDigital/backend-gitwrap-test)